Sigma Puppis

 This is a spectroscopic binary system, consisting of an orbiting pair of stars that have not been individually resolved with a telescope.
 Their orbital period is 257.8 days and the eccentricity is 0.17.
 The pair form an eclipsing binary of the Beta Lyrae type and a period of 130.5 days, or one half of their orbital period.
 The eclipse of the primary component causes a decline of 0.04 of a magnitude, while the secondary eclipse reduces the magnitude by 0.03.

 The combined stellar classification is K5 III, which matches the spectrum of a giant star.
 The primary is 44 times larger than the Sun and 340 times more luminous.
 Its surface has an effective temperature of 4077 K, giving it the orange hue of a K-type star.
 It shows the behavior of a slow irregular variable.

 In addition to its binary components, Sigma Puppis has a more distant companion that has a matching proper motion, suggesting that it may be gravitationally bound to the binary.
 This magnitude 8.5 star is at an angular separation of 22.4 arcseconds with a position angle of 74° from Sigma Puppis, which is equivalent to a projected separation of 1200 AU.
 In 1970, American astronomer Olin J. Eggen suggested that Sigma Puppis belonged to a moving group of stars that share a similar motion through space, and thereby a common origin.
 It served as the eponym for this, the σ Puppis group.
 The existence of this group was later brought into question.

-The SIMBAD database lists the name "Hadir" for this star, of unclear origin.